2025 Draft Budget & Financial Plan

 Important to note – aside from District official social media channels (Facebook and Instagram) – staff do not regularly monitor comments or conversations on external pages and groups.

-- January 28, 2025, 5pm - 8pm, George Elliot Secondary School
+- Jan 28, 2025, 5pm - 8pm, George Eliott Secondary School

-- February 6, 2025, 3pm - 6pm, Municipal Hall Council Chambers.
+- February 6, 2025, 3pm - 6pm, Municipal Hall Council Chambers

 Council looks to ensure stable tax rates for residents over next several years